huntdatacenter/docs/docs/do-science/tools/analytical/conda.md

 [[toc]]

-::: tip Conda for HUNT Workbench
+::: tip Conda in Workbench

-This guide is for the installation of Conda directly on your lab machines.
-Head over to our [Reproducibility](/do-science/hunt-workbench/faq/#reproducibility) FAQ in the HUNT Workbench section to learn more about Conda in your workbench environment.
+This guide is for the installation of Conda on your lab machines when connecting over SSH.

+Head over to our [Getting started with Conda in Workbench](/do-science/hunt-workbench/getting-started/conda/) section to learn more about Conda in your Workbench environment.

 :::